 Cataracts are a clouding of your eye’s natural lens.
 They slowly develop over time, when proteins in the lens start to clump together, blocking light and causing blurry, dull vision.
 About 24 million Americans have cataracts.
 They typically start to develop by age 60, but they can start earlier, as one in six people over age 40 has a cataract.

 Because cataracts generally do not cause pain, redness or tears, people often don’t even realize they are developing them.
 Left untreated, however, they will lead to blindness.
-Here are the signs you may be developing a cataract:

 If you’re having difficulty going about daily activities, such as reading or driving, because of blurred vision then you may have a cataract.
 This is the time to call Clemson Eye to book an eye exam.
 We generally recommend an annual eye exam for everyone to ensure ongoing visual health.
 But if you are experiencing any of these signs or notice any changes in your vision, book an eye exam immediately.

 Surgery is the only known treatment for cataracts, and two things happen during the surgery.
 Your clouded lens is removed and an intraocular lens (IOL) is implanted.
 The lens requires no care and simply becomes a permanent part of your eye.
 You don’t see or feel the new lens.